West End of London and Crystal Palace Railway: Stations

-The planned connection to the L&SWR never happened, and the railway continued parallel to the L&SWR line and then turned north to a station close to the River Thames at Battersea Wharf, misleadingly called Pimlico, which opened on 29 March 1858.
+The planned connection to the L&SWR never happened, and the railway continued parallel to the L&SWR line and then turned north to the misleadingly named Pimlico railway station, opened on 29 March 1858.
+This was at Battersea Wharf, on the south bank of the River Thames, and was connected to the actual district of Pimlico, on the north bank, by the recently completed Victoria Bridge (a road bridge, later renamed Chelsea Bridge).

 Operation

 From the beginning the railway was operated by the LB&SCR in return for 42.5% of the gross receipts, less an annual fee of £8,000 to allow the LB&SCR to run its own trains over the line.
 Soon afterwards this line was leased to the LB&SCR.

 Farnborough Extension

 On 3 May 1858 the company opened the first stage of its projected Farnborough Extension to Shortlands railway station (then called Bromley) from Bromley Junction near Norwood Junction via Beckenham Junction station and a short-lived station at Penge (on the site of the present Beckenham Road tram stop).
 This line connected with the East Kent Railway, which then obtained running powers over the WEL&CPR, providing it with an entry into London.
 In 1860, the East Kent changed its name to become the London, Chatham and Dover Railway (LC&DR).
 Passenger services between Crystal Palace and Shortlands were provided by the WELCPR, with a locomotive and stock bought from the LB&SCR from May 1858 to December 1860 and thereafter by the LC&DR.

 The original WELCPR line from Pimlico to Norwood Junction via Crystal Palace was sold to the LB&SCR in 1859 and from Bromley Junction to Shortlands to the LC&DR, but were operated by the WELCPR until the opening of the LCDR line to Beckenham in 1860.
 The remainder of the Farnborough Extension was never constructed.

 In 1860 the former WELCPR line at Pimlico was connected to the Victoria Station and Pimlico Railway, giving both the LB&SCR and the LC&DR access to the new Victoria terminus.
 Until 1863 this short section of line was a part of both the Brighton Main Line and the Chatham Main Line to Dover.